samhithaam/Project-5/Tests.md

 User enters ‘2’ via the keyboard to create a teacher account.
 Teacher enters a username via the keyboard.
 Teacher enters a password via the keyboard.
-Teacher enters ‘8’ to sign in to a student account.
+Teacher enters ‘8’ to sign in to a teacher account, and enters the username and correct corresponding password.
 Expected result: Application displays the teacher quiz tool.
 Test Status: Passed